Christopher E.Hodge (Chris)

 San Diego + 1.858.314.1187

-Chris Hodge is a patent litigator with intellectual property experience that includes support in patent litigation, international trade secret litigation, technology licensing, patent prosecution, corporate litigation, and business reorganization.
-Chris utilizes his electrical engineering background to assist clients on high-tech patent and trade secret matters ranging from drafting invalidity contentions, dispositive motions, infringement claim charts, discovery, and claim construction briefing.
+Chris Hodge is a patent litigator with additional experience in international trade secret litigation, technology licensing, patent prosecution, and corporate litigation.
+Chris utilizes his electrical engineering background to assist clients on high-tech patent and trade secret matters ranging from drafting infringement/invalidity contentions, dispositive motions, written discovery, discovery disputes and document collection, trial preparation and strategy, and claim construction briefing.
 He also has experience in technology licensing support, litigation research, and working with fact and expert witnesses to develop testimony and expert opinions.

 Experience

-• NXP litigates against competitor in an 18-patent suit directed to RFID technologyJones Day is representing NXP USA Inc. in a patent infringement lawsuit against its competitor Impinj, Inc. in the Western District of Texas.
+• NXP litigates against competitor in 18-patent suit directed to RFID technologyJones Day represented NXP USA Inc. and NXP Semiconductors Netherlands B.V. in a patent infringement lawsuit against its competitor Impinj, Inc. in the Western District of Texas.

 • NXP sues Impinj for infringing six patents relating to RFID and wafer-layout technologyJones Day is representing NXP USA, Inc. and NXP B.V. in their enforcement of six radio frequency identification ("RFID") and wafer-layout patents against Impinj, Inc.